jameshughes89/cs4XX-EvolutionaryComputation/site/topics/problems/multi-objective.rst

 * For the most part, all problems looked at have been single objective problems
 * However, it is not uncommon to have multiple objectives to optimize
-* Sometimes these objectives component each other, and sometimes they are in conflict with one another
+* Sometimes these objectives compliment each other, and sometimes they are in conflict with one another

 * Consider buying a house